nf-it/wefram/wefram/docs/source/ds/orm.rst

 There are cases when we querying for the request not by the object's primary key, but by another filters (or even without any of them).
-But the case is that we expect only one object to be returned, while :py:meth:`~wefram.ds.orm.model.Model.all` method returns a list.
+But the case is that we expect only one object to be returned, while :py:meth:`~wefram.ds.model.Model.all` method returns a list.

 Let's assume that we have a query and we except only one object to be returned or nothing.
-While using :py:meth:`~wefram.ds.orm.model.Model.all` general case we always will get a list, even empty.
+While using :py:meth:`~wefram.ds.model.Model.all` general case we always will get a list, even empty.
 Not the best options for this vase, yea?